HKpowerStudio

 Phase Three: Clean-Up & Mitigation

-• Once it’s safe to proceed with clean-up, determine the large and small tasks and who can do them.
+• Once it’s safe to proceed with clean-up, determine the large and small tasks and assign them to the appropriate individuals.

 • Hire reputable professionals or enlist the help of mutual aid and community volunteers to tackle things as a team.
 Categories of professionals might include mold remediation specialists, electricians, plumbers, tree removal services, structural engineers, architects, public adjusters (to help with claims disputes), and other contractors.

-• Call on friends and family to help you.
-Seriously, do you know someone great with administrative details or a carpenter who knows what things should cost (without being gouged!)?
+• Reach out to friends and family for help.
+Do you know someone great with administrative details or a carpenter who knows what things should cost (without being gouged!)?
 Now is the time to reach out and call on people, especially those outside your geographic region.
 They can and do want to help.
-Maybe you can let them take some burden from you.
-I’ve done this for friends and small non-profit organizations.
-I knew I had skills that could be useful, so think about who wants to help you and how they can do so.
+Perhaps you can let them take some of the burden from you.
+Think about who wants to help you and how they can do so.

 • Board or tarp up damaged areas to prevent further damage in the days/weeks to come.